 The overlap is real.
 The distinction is in scope and consulting posture.
 A development agency primarily builds to your specification.
 An AI agent consulting engagement includes workflow audit and candidate selection, architecture recommendation, guardrail and approval design, and post-launch evaluation design as explicit deliverables – not just implementation.
 If the firm is not helping you decide which workflow to automate and how to govern it, you are buying build capacity, not consulting.

-Methodology: SERP and competitor review for exact keyword and close variants across Bing and Yahoo.
-Hacker News practitioner threads reviewed directly for production failure patterns and observability concerns (qualitative signal only, not measured industry statistics).
-OpenAI and Anthropic official documentation reviewed for agent architecture and guardrail definitions.
-NIST AI RMF reviewed for governance framing.
+Methodology: SERP and competitor review for exact keyword and close variants, plus direct review of practitioner discussions for production failure patterns and observability concerns.
+Hacker News evidence is used as qualitative signal, not market-wide measurement.
+OpenAI and Anthropic official documentation were reviewed for agent architecture and guardrail definitions, and the NIST AI RMF was reviewed for governance framing.
 Cost ranges reflect project scope variation and are not list prices.
-Last updated: 2026-05-17.
+Last updated: 2026-06-28.

 Ready to Automate Your Business?